phpreboot/website/contribution-guide.md

 Thanks for deciding to contribute.

 If you wish to send PR for adding articles or fixing issues, you need to first setup project locally.
-However, it is also important to understand our workflow so that your hard work is not wasted with rejected PR.
+However, it is also important to understand our workflow so that your hard work is not wasted in a rejected PR.

 ## Workflow

 We follow gitflow workflow.

-However please understand, starting September 2016, there will be no direct push to main repository `github.com/phpreboot/website`.
+However, starting from September 2016, there will be no direct push to main repository `github.com/phpreboot/website`.
 All the changes will come through PR, regardless of change type.
-(Only kapilshamra have commit right but rule will apply on him as well)
+(Only kapilsharma have commit right but rule will apply on him as well)

-So first step of contribution is to fork the project on github.
-With fork, you will have different project like `github.com/<your-name>/website`.
-Now checkout with your fork.
+So first step of contribution is to fork the project on github, and then, you will have a different project like `github.com/<your-name>/website`.
+Now checkout it.

 ## Prerequisite

 Obviously, a computer. :D Kidding.

-Your system must have following:
+Your system must have:

 - Git (mandatory)
 - PHP (mandatory)
 - Composer (mandatory)
-- Vagrant & Virtual box (recommended, we use scotch box so you can simply do `vagrant up`.)
+- Vagrant & Virtual box (recommended, we use scotch box so you can simply do `vagrant up` inside your local `website` folder.)

 ## Setting project locally

-### Checkout with your fork.
+### Checkout your fork.

 ```bash
 git clone https://github.com/<your-name>/website